microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 provided `type`.

 <a name="footnote-3"><a>[3]: The state that's serialized here for the contents
-of a window might also be convinient to re-use for the restoration of terminal window state across reboots.
+of a window might also be convenient to re-use for the restoration of terminal window state across reboots.
 If we already know how to serialize the entire state of a Terminal window, then storing that somewhere for a future terminal launch to use seems like an obvious next step.
 See also [#961].